mddunn/ccloud-migration-scripts/README.md

 ### consumer-offset-validation.sh

-This script validates that consumer offsets are successfully synced over the cluster link from source to destination
+This script validates that consumer offsets are successfully synced over the cluster link from source to destination.
+If no input file is provided, ALL consumer groups are compared

 A legend is printed with each consumer group to display which side of the diff is the source and which is the destination